 Our comment: Banks are far from in favour these days, but the buyer of this long lease investment is a customer of Metro Bank and believes they have a place on the High Street.
 The separate maisonette is not subject to residential stamp duty and offers income diversification.
 The neighbouring properties on this parade all sold in the same auction at similar rents, meaning this sustainable London shop and flat investment looks a fair buy at 5.5%.

 If you are looking for a commercial property investment by auction or privately we can assist.
 We have a number of off-market investments available now, and will be actively buying and selling in the upcoming auctions.
-Please contact Nilesh to discuss further or Register with us here.
+Please contact us here to discuss further.